How to Make Compost Tea: The Tea Elixir for Plants

-Compost tea is full of nutrients that help the plant grow healthy and quickly.
+Compost tea is full of nutrients that help your plants grow healthy and quickly.
 Plants treated with compost tea tend to be hardier and more stress tolerant than other plants.

 Encourages Plant Growth

 This liquid fertilizer encourages plants to grow bigger leaves and results in healthier harvests and brighter flowers.
-The nutrients support higher yields of fruits and vegetables.
+The nutrients in compost tea also support higher yields of fruits and vegetables.